YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

    *  In UTF-8 mode, the contents of the pattern file can include Unicode characters

-   *  If a pattern file does not exist, MUPIP JOURNAL -EXTRACT produces the FILEOPENFAIL error and returns a non-zero exit code to the shell
+   *  If a pattern file does not exist, MUPIP JOURNAL EXTRACT produces the FILEOPENFAIL error and returns a non-zero exit code to the shell

 You can specify multi-line entries in a pattern file.
 With multiple lines, MUPIP JOURNAL EXTRACT produces those SET records that match any one of the pattern lines with the exception of exclusion patterns (those starting with ~) which take precedence over other non-exclusion patterns.

-Here are a few examples of the pattern file, and how MUPIP JOURNAL -EXTRACT matches the pattern file values:
+Here are a few examples of the pattern file, and how MUPIP JOURNAL EXTRACT matches the pattern file values:

 .. code-block:: bash